Sadia99/DataAnalytics/README.md

 # DataAnalytics

-This file includes visualizations and dashboard relating to a company data.
+This file includes visualizations and a dashboard relating to car sale company